psychemedia/storytelling-notes/_macpherson_to_do.md

 Macpherson was sentenced to be hanged at Banff on 16th November 1700.
 Everything was in readiness for the execution when a courier on horseback was seen on the nearby bridge waving something in his hands.

-The Banff officials rightly came to the conclusion that the courier was on his way with a last*-inute reprieve, and, determined not to be baulked of their lawful prey, they put forward the hands of the clock five minutes and immediately proceeded to hang Macpherson before the messenger could place the reprieve in the hands of the sheriff.
+The Banff officials rightly came to the conclusion that the courier was on his way with a last-minute reprieve, and, determined not to be baulked of their lawful prey, they put forward the hands of the clock five minutes and immediately proceeded to hang Macpherson before the messenger could place the reprieve in the hands of the sheriff.

 The Unwanted Violin